 Ok, I got it.
 Thanks for all your help.

-Posts made by singabua
+Latest posts made by singabua

 Thanks for these quick answers, this makes sense.
 But one more question to get this right: